revo-market/contracts/README.md

-# contracts
+# Contracts
-Revo smart contracts.
+Smart contracts for Revo, a DeFi platform that makes yield farming easy and profitable for everyone.

 ## Installation / setup
 First install dependencies with yarn (just type `yarn` in the CLI from the project root and hit enter).